-Through all of the above, I had maintain some specials versions of the macro for the 3.5x5 inch images with the tall orientation that \includegraphics was not displaying at the correct size in the PDF.
+Through all of the above, I had to maintain some special versions of the macro for the $3.5\times5$ inch images with the tall orientation that \includegraphics was not displaying at the correct size in the PDF.
 This mostly resulting in these images being bigger than real size and thus with less pixels per inch than the desirable 300 pixel minimum.

 Thus, I embarked on trying to figure out why \includegraphics wasn't correctly reading (or processing) the image size metadata from the image files.
-I could see no reason why not, and I asked the tex.stackexchange.com list if someone knew how includegraphics read and processed JPG image metadata.
+I could see no reason why not, and I asked on tex.stackexchange.com if someone knew how includegraphics read and processed JPG image metadata.
 The list tried to help but had no definitive and workable answers.
-Eventually, I converted the problem JPGs to be NPGs, and then \includegraphics correctly sized the images.
-I don't know why this worked for NPGs and not for JPGs (the problem